 Fertilizing: K. 'Roseleaf' benefits from occasional fertilizing during the growing season.
 Use a balanced fertilizer diluted to half or quarter strength applied every two weeks.

 Repotting: This plant thrives better when frequently repotted.
 For optimum growth, repot it every two years in spring.
 Go up one pot size every time you repot.

-Propagation: K. 'Roseleaf' is easy to propagate by leaf and stem cuttings.
-Spring is the best time to take leaf cuttings.
+Propagation: K. 'Roseleaf' is easily propagated by leaf and stem cuttings.
+Spring is the best time to take cuttings.

 Learn more at How to Grow and Care for Kalanchoe.

 K. 'Roseleaf' is not toxic to people but should be kept away from pets because it may cause vomiting, diarrhea, and heart arrhythmias if consumed.

 - Back to genus Kalanchoe